badlydrawnrob/python-playground/building-with-fast-api/README.md

 I'm sure there's more (or will be) but these seem a good fit.
 Also see Reddit's "[What is your go-to ORM?](https://www.reddit.com/r/FastAPI/comments/1fjta2e/what_is_your_goto_orm/)".
 The alternative to using asyncio is to choose [boring](https://mcfunley.com/choose-boring-technology) technology, and simplify your stack ([PeeWee](https://docs.peewee-orm.com/en/latest/peewee/quickstart.html) and any compatible [framework](https://docs.peewee-orm.com/en/latest/peewee/database.html#framework-integration)!)

-### RAW SQL and JOINs
+### RAW SQL, JOINs, app architecture, and mapping data

 > I might want to handle database creation and migration manually?
 > But have a representation of it with the `User` and `Event` models.

-For read-only code, you might want to use raw SQL queries, but you'll still need to map the data onto your `User` class, or a `dict`ionary.
+For read-only code you might want to use raw SQL queries, but you'll still need to map the data onto your `User` class, or a `dict`ionary.
 In the book, we also create a `List[int]` of `Event.id`s — we don't really need these!!
 Only store data like this if your [app architecture](https://openlibrary.org/dev/docs/api/covers) depends on it.

 OpenLibrary, for instance, has `List[int]` of images which map to a `/covers` route, with `-S`mall, `-M`edium, and `-L`arge images.
 Our API is NOT publically consumed, so we likely want to deal with SQL `join`s and serve the full image paths within the `Event` object.